MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 - Implement an automated system to alert the customer success team when a high-risk customer shows signs of leaving.

 #### 3. Improve Plans and Pricing for High-Churn Services (Service-Based Approach):
-- Offer better pricing or service bundles for customers with high churn risk in fiber optic, streaming TV, streaming movies, multiple lines, and phone service.
+- Offer better pricing or service bundles for customers with high churn risk in fiber optic, streaming tv, streaming movies, multiple lines, and phone service.
-- Investigate service-related complaints and create retention campaigns, such as loyalty perks or premium support.
+- Investigate service-related complaints and create retention campaigns, such as loyalty benefits or premium support.

 #### 4. Proactive Tech Support for High-Risk Customers (Technical Issue Approach):
 - Prioritize high-risk customers for faster tech support to prevent frustration.